Summertime is usually the time for travel. When you travel, there are lots of devices that you need to bring that require batteries to operate.

-Items which have the primary purpose as a power source like a power bank is considered as a spare battery.
+Items that have the primary purpose as a power source like a power bank are considered spare batteries.

 You can take these on a plane but there are a number of restrictions on the capacity as they contain lithium batteries.
 You can find the full details in my article – Can you take power banks on a plane?

 What if your battery is bigger than 100 watt-hours?
 If you have batteries that are larger than 100 watt-hours but smaller than 160 watt-hours, you are allowed to bring two batteries on the plane with you.
 However, you may not check in these 160-watt-hour batteries.
 They should be carried on.

 There are no restrictions on the number of dry cell batteries, including AA batteries, you can take on a plane either in your carry on or your checked bags.

 Ideally, you should keep these in the manufacturer’s pack as this will ensure that it is not possible for any to become short circuited.

 You cannot carry spare lithium batteries in your checked bags so you should just place them in your carry-on bag.

 You are limited to two spare (uninstalled) lithium batteries on your flight.
 You will require approval for higher quantities.
 You should also protect your spare batteries’ terminals with non-conductive caps or tape.

 It is important to hand-carry these items so that the batteries’ terminals don’t touch and cause a short circuit or an explosion.

 When a metal object such as coins, keys, tools, or other batteries comes in contact with both terminals of a battery, it creates a circuit or a path for electricity to flow through.
 This flow of electricity through these unprotected short circuits can cause extreme heat and sparks that can eventually start a fire.